schuyler-smith/phylosmith/README.md

-bootstrap_rho | runs permutations of the otu_table to calculate a significant $\rho$ value concatenate_treatments | combines multiple columns in meta-data into a single column curate_cooccurrence | subsets the co-occurence table to specific taxa find_generalists | filter taxa by proportion of samples seen in find_common_taxa | find taxa common to each treatment find_unique_taxa | find taxa unique to each treatment merge_asvs       | combine ASVs to lowest common biological sequence nmds_phyloseq_ggplot  | create a ggplot object of the NMDS from a phyloseq object relative_abundance | transform abundance data to relative abundance
+bootstrap_rho | runs permutations of the otu_table to calculate a significant $\rho$ value concatenate_treatments | combines multiple columns in meta-data into a single column curate_cooccurrence | subsets the co-occurence table to specific taxa find_common_taxa | find taxa common to each treatment find_unique_taxa | find taxa unique to each treatment merge_asvs       | combine ASVs to lowest common biological sequence nmds_phyloseq_ggplot  | create a ggplot object of the NMDS from a phyloseq object relative_abundance | transform abundance data to relative abundance taxa_filter | filter taxa by proportion of samples seen in

 ## Data